perpetualintelligence/docs/docfx_project/articles/picli/gs/demo.md

 # Demo License

 Utilize our demo license for quick onboarding, evaluation, and testing of our [samples](samples.md).
-While the demo license is freely accessible for educational, research, and non-production purposes, we suggest creating an account to obtain a license that best suits your specific requirements.

-> **Note:** Educational institutions are eligible for a complimentary full-featured license for non-commercial purposes.
-To initiate the registration process, please [contact us](https://github.com/perpetualintelligence/support/issues).

 ## How do I get a demo license?
 You don't need an account to access or use the demo license.